ryandinnh/kmeans-clustering/README.md

 kmulti-distance.py uses the K-means clustering algorithm to perform unsupervised learning on a given 2D dataset, where K ranges from 4 to 20.
 The script calculates the distance scores for each run, and displays them on a plot to help determine the optimal number of clusters for the given dataset.

+kmeans-testing.py implements K-means clustering algorithm on image data to group pixels with similar characteristics into clusters.
+The code reads in image data from a text file, reshapes it, and performs K-means clustering with different values of K (number of clusters).
+The resulting cluster centroids or means are displayed as images.
+This code is useful for visualizing how K-means clustering partitions an image into different segments based on pixel intensity or color.